- 1. Employment contract

 Most employers have entered into collective agreements that include rules on the minimum wages, and this will be binding on your employer, even if it has not been included as a separate item in your employment contract.

 Employees are entitled to pay for overtime pursuant to the Act.
-If you work more than nine hours during a day or more than 40 hours during a week, then this is considered overtime.
+If you work more than nine hours during 24 hours or more than 40 hours during seven days, then this is considered overtime.
 For overtime work the employee is entitled to a supplement to his wages.
-This supplement shall be at least 40% of the agreed wages.
+This supplement shall be at least 40 % of the agreed wages.

 It can be agreed that overtime work can be compensated by time off in lieu of overtime.
-However, it cannot be agreed that the overtime supplement can be compensated as time off in lieu of overtime.
-Even if you do take time off in lieu of overtime, you are nevertheless entitled to 40% of the agreed wages for overtime hours.
+However, it cannot be agreed that the overtime supplement shall be compensated as time off in lieu of overtime.
+Even if you do take time off in lieu of overtime, you are nevertheless entitled to 40 % of the agreed wages for overtime hours.

 Note that the Working Environment Act only specifies the minimum provisions for overtime.
 If the company you work for has a collective agreement, then this will most likely regulate overtime work in greater detail.